mperezf31/SocialWay/README.md

 # SocialWay
-Social network for the Camino de Santiago
+Social network for the Camino de Santiago.
+(Created in 2014)